 With the expansion of polyester plant from 596 tons to 1,116 tons per day power requirement has been increased by approximately 10.4 MW which is now being fulfilled by installation of five new furnace oil generating sets supplied by Niigata Engineering Company, Japan.
 These Engines with total power generation capacity of 26.5 MW along with steam generation capacity of 11 tons per hour have started their generation from May 2013.

 During 2007 the Company signed an agreement with Turbomach, Switzerland for the engineering supply and supervision of installation/commissioning of gas power generation plant, having a power generation capacity of 15 MW along with steam generation of 25 tons per hour as a by-product.
 Installation of the plant has been completed as per schedule and has successfully started its operations during 1st half of 2009.
-Total power and steam requirement of polyester plants is now being fulfilled by this project.
+Total power and steam requirement of polyester plant 1 & 2 is fulfilled by this project.
 This has not only reduced the power generation cost but has also resulted in a saving of gas which was previously being consumed for steam generation.

 Power Generation Plant – III (Coal Fired Power Plant)